Skip to content

 . .venv/bin/activate

-Use sync-analysis/compose/social-agent-network when you want a local multi-node network with one full sync-services stack and one social agent per node, without using FIREWHEEL.
+Use tests/network/compose when you want a local multi-node network with one full stack and one social agent per node, without using FIREWHEEL.

 Prerequisites:

-You need Docker Engine with the docker compose plugin, Python 3, and PyYAML available in the environment where you run the generator.
+You need a Compose-compatible container runtime, Python 3, and PyYAML available in the environment where you run the generator.

 Terminal window